johndavedosn/Keyholder/README.md

 API at ``main.py`` runs on, Here are the main parameters for that:

 - ``db_name`` : The name of the SQLite database to connect to, It defaults to ``global_db.db``
-- ``run_migrations``: Whether to run the database migrations at the ``migrations`` folder or notn This argument is automatically set to false after running the migrations first time, default is true.
+- ``run_migrations``: Whether to run the database migrations at the ``migrations`` folder or not, This argument is automatically set to false after running the migrations first time, default is true.
 - ``dev_env``: Defines the environment you wanna work in, it can be either ``prod`` or anything else, Production environments ``prod`` use a token for security, the default is ``prod``.
-- ``token``: Finally, defines the token to be used when making a production environment, I know that this couldb be evry insecure so next update will change that.
+- ``token``: Finally, defines the token to be used when making a production environment, I know that this could be very insecure so next update I will change that.

 The second file is the configuration of the Component Manager, which allows you to make your own programs that does different stuff (e, g, encryption, key-generating), Every program you make that you want to run with Keyholder must have it's source code (python-only) set in the ``components`` folder, and also have an entry ar the Component Manager's config file, Here are the parameters :